-- Tiger Credit Union, Our In-School Branch at Black River Falls High School: Tiger Credit Union, a division of Co-op Credit Union, is in its third year and is one of more than 100 in-school credit union branches in Wisconsin.
-The branch is operated by student Member Service Representatives who not only conduct transactions but also help educate their peers on savings and finances.
+- Tiger Credit Union, Our In-School Branch at Black River Falls High School: Tiger Credit Union, a division of Co-op Credit Union, is in its fifth year and is one of more than 100 in-school credit union branches in Wisconsin.
+The branch is operated by Student Member Service Representatives who not only conduct transactions but also help educate their peers on savings and finances.

-- A Certified Financial Counselor on Staff: CCU Member Account Representative Jason Breining became a certified financial counselor in 2017 after 8 months of education and training from the Credit Union National Association.
-He counsels members on budgeting, the importance of saving and reduction of debt and the value of a healthy credit score.
+- Certified Financial Counselors on Staff: CCU has five Certified Credit Union Financial Counselors who completed coursework and training through the Credit Union National Association.
+They counsel members on budgeting, the importance of saving and reduction of debt and the value of a healthy credit score.
 Financial counseling is an inherent and natural part of the work all CCU employees provide as they interact with members.

-- Support for a Finance & Investment Challenge Bowl for Area Students: Our credit union was one of several area credit unions who assisted with coordinating and sponsoring a financial quiz bowl-style competition for area high school students in early 2018.
-The fun, interactive competition challenged students knowledge on a variety of finance- and economics-related topics.
+- Support for a Finance & Investment Challenge Bowl for Area Students: Our credit union was one of several area credit unions who assisted with coordinating, sponsoring and bringing a financial quiz bowl-style competition to the La Crosse area for area high school students in early 2018 that continues annually.
+The fun, interactive competition challenges students knowledge on a variety of finance- and economics-related topics.

-- Free Financial Education Sessions: We work to offer several free financial education sessions on various topics in area communities throughout the year.
+- Free Financial Education Sessions: We work to offer several free financial education sessions on various topics in a virtual format and in area communities throughout the year.
 They include, but are not limited to, budgeting, estate planning and home buying.
 Check our News & Events page for updates on our programs.